-When a privately-owned vehicle is used, the driver is required to file a statement that he/she is duly licensed and carried as least the minimum insurance coverage required by the Illinois Vehicle Code.
+When a privately-owned vehicle is used, the driver is required to file a statement that he/she is duly licensed and carries at least the minimum insurance coverage required by the Illinois Vehicle Code.
 The Application for Travel contains this certification.

 Only allowed incurred expenses relative to the transaction of official University business will be reimbursed subject to applicable statutes, regulations, and availability of funds.

 All University-related travel by a University employee must be approved by the appropriate supervisor, Vice President and President prior to travel by completing an Application for Travel.
-Exceptions to this requirement are granted for the President’s in-state and out-of-state travel, Vice Presidents’ in-state travel, Athletic Department personnel, admissions staff recruiting and continuing education instructors, who by nature of their employment are required to make frequent trips, often with little advance notice.
+Exceptions to this requirement are granted for the President?s in-state and out-of-state travel, Vice Presidents? in-state travel, Athletic Department personnel, University Advancement staff in-state travel, Admissions staff recruiting and continuing education instructors, who by nature of their employment are required to make frequent trips, often with little advance notice.
 These travelers are required to file an annual Application for Travel and certify that he/she is duly licensed and carries at least the minimum insurance coverage required by the Illinois Vehicle Code.

 It is the responsibility of the traveler to initiate the travel approval process at the earliest possible time to allow receiving the necessary approvals prior to travel.